1zc/VisorWare/README.md

 Now, find a good game to play or a nice video on YouTube to watch.
 Maybe even get yourself a cup of coffee.
 This process can take a long time!

-### Usage
+## Usage

-If setup has completed without any fatal errors and VisorWare is running on your OLED display, we've completed installation!
+If setup has completed without any fatal errors and VisorWare is running on your OLED display, we're done and can now move on to using our newly installed software!

 VisorWare is meant to be as simple as possible to use.
 Use the three main buttons (the ones we wired up to GPIO17,27,22 earlier) to navigate the menus and open applications/sub-menus.
 You can shut-down or reboot the device through the Power settings on the main menu, and check out core system-stats and even do a software update from the Settings app!